 The prior densities are quite standard.
-We choose a gamma density for the friction parameter of investment Ψ with prior mean 50 and SD equal to 20.
-The prior mean for the elasticity of the \mathbb{RP} respect to the asset position is 0.04 with prior SD of one tenth of the mean with Beta distribution.
-Similar density type is chosen for persistencies such as $\psi_R and of \rho$ s with mean 0.5 and variance 0.2.
+We choose a gamma density for the friction parameter of investment $\Psi$ with prior mean 50 and SD equal to 20.
+The prior mean for the elasticity of the $\mathbb{RP}$ respect to the asset position is 0.04 with prior SD of one tenth of the mean with Beta distribution.
+Similar density type is chosen for persistence parameters )such as $\psi_R and the\rho$ 's) with mean 0.5 and variance 0.2.
 The priors for Taylor rule parameters are quite standard, see Smets & Wouters (2003).
-For variances of standard errors and measurement errors we assume inverted gamma distributions with 20 and 1 degrees of freedom, depending on if the errors are on variables or on shares (which vary less), respectively.
+For variances of standard errors and measurement errors we assume inverted gamma distributions with 20 and 1 degrees of freedom, depending on whether the errors refer variables or on shares (which vary less), respectively.